Netherlands in the Junior Eurovision Song Contest 2023: Junior Songfestival 2023

 AVROTROS selected the Dutch representative through the televised national final Junior Songfestival, held on 23 September 2023 at the RTM Stage in Rotterdam, a part of the Ahoy venue complex, hosted by Matheu Hinzen and Stefania.

 Competing entries

 Following the 2022 edition of the competition, the submissions process was opened for singers who want to represent the Netherlands in the 2023 contest.
 Following a call for participants which closed on 6 February 2023, NPO Zapp revealed the list of singers who made it through to the auditions round on 14 February.
 The auditions were broadcast in a series of three reveal videos published between 21 April and 19 May on the official Junior Songfestival YouTube channel.
 A total of 51 acts took part in the auditions, and 24 entrants passed to the academy stage of the selection.
 The finalists were revealed on 16 June 2023.
-They were then grouped into 4 acts–one male soloist, one mixed duo and two female trios– the compositions of which were revealed on 3 July.
+They were then grouped into 4 acts–one male soloist, one mixed duo and two female trios, all being assigned original songs written by well-known songwriters.
+The competing entries were revealed on 3 July.